cmu-jsa/JSA-web/src/routes/sponsors/content/chaya.md

 ## Connections

 Chaya is a favorite Japanese restaurant for CMU students, for it's accessible location and filling dinner.
-This is Chaya's first year as a sponsor for CMUJSA, supporting us as a <font color="DarkGoldenRod">Bronze Tier Sponsor</font> for Matsuri 2018.
+This is Chaya's first year as a sponsor for CMUJSA, supporting us as a <font color="Silver">Silver Tier Sponsor</font> for Matsuri 2018.

 ## Location